 Federal Pell Grant

 The Federal Pell Grant Program provides need-based grants to low-income undergraduate students.
 The grant is available to undergraduate students who have not yet earned a bachelor's degree.
-The Pell Grant range for 2019-20 is $0-$6,195.
+Starting for 2024-25 the Pell Grant amount is based on the student’s dependency status, family size, student and/or parent adjusted gross income (AGI), and poverty guideline for their state of legal residence.
 The grant is prorated based on enrollment.
 If the student is not enrolled full-time, the grant will be prorated based on the number of credits per semester.
 To apply, complete the FAFSA.

 Federal Pell Grant Lifetime Eligibility Used (LEU)